-In general, debt investments on NextSeed means businesses are offering monthly payments to investors and to make payments in full by a certain maturity date.
-Usually, these are short/middle-term investments of up to 6 years.
+With debt investments on NextSeed, businesses offer investors a return on their principal by making monthly payments.
+Typically, businesses are required to pay investors in full (principal + return) by a certain maturity date.
+Usually, these are short/middle-term investments of up to 8 years.
 Investors have no ownership in the business and the investment ends when payments end.
-If a business liquidates its assets, debt holders are first in line and have a claim to those assets before equity stakeholders.
-This means debt holders will be paid first before equity holders get anything.
+If a business liquidates its assets, debt holders have a priority claim to those assets before equity stakeholders.

 Who can make a debt investment?

 Anyone can invest in a debt investment in a Regulation Crowdfunding offering.
-Anyone can invest at least $2,200 every 12 months, and investments limits apply to those making larger investments.
+Anyone can invest at least $2,200 every 12 months in Regulation Crowdfunding offerings, and investments limits apply to those making larger investments.

 How do I make a debt investment?

-You can invest through the offering page by clicking on “Invest Now.”
+You can invest in a business on its offering page by clicking the “Invest Now” button for that campaign.